-Each state has a law describing the process for obtaining a license to practice occupational therapy.
-In all existing laws the primary criterion for obtaining a license is passing the National Board for Certification of Occupational Therapy Exam.
+Each state has laws describing the process for obtaining a license to practice as an occupational therapist.
+A student must have either a permanent or temporary license before beginning a job as a therapist.
+The students are responsible for acquiring their own license to practice.
+In all existing laws the primary criterion for obtaining a license is passing the National Board for Certification of Occupational Therapy (NBCOT) examination, but the NBCOT certification is not sufficient alone to practice in most states.
 Each state has additional application requirements.
 The student is responsible for obtaining a license to practice.
-When a felony or illness is considered a potential danger to the public, an applicant may be questioned by a state licensing board to assure that the applicant is qualified to practice.
+When a felony or illness is considered a potential danger to the public, an applicant may be questioned by the state licensing board to assure that the applicant is qualified to practice.
+A felony conviction may affect a graduate's ability to obtain a license.